Sam2much96/Algo_Waifu/README.md

 # Algo Waifu

-ARC 69 Tokens for a series of Illustrations of an Algorand Waifu as a marketing campaign
+A series of Illustrations and Design Documents of an Algorand Waifu a marketing campaign

 ![Screenshot](AlgowaifuRender1.png)